skip to main content

 Why is My Hotspot Not Working?

-How to troubleshoot hotspot issues on your phone or tablet
+How to fix mobile hotspot problems on your phone or tablet

 Ready for better home internet?

-Hotspots can be nice in a pinch, but they’re no competition for fast, reliable home internet.
+Hotspots can be nice in a pinch, but you deserve a home internet connection you can trust.
 Enter your zip code to shop local providers.

 Restart everything

-Restart your phone and Wi-Fi device.
-Wi-Fi can get finicky after switching between several Wi-Fi networks dozens of times.
-Your device may just need a reboot to flush out the glitches.
+Restart your phone and Wi-Fi device, especially if you’ve been switching back and forth between networks.
+Your device may just need to flush out the glitches.
 It works often, and it’s worth a try.

 Make sure your hotspot is turned on